Getting forklift refresher training right for your operation

 - Are occasional users

 - Appear to have developed unsafe working practices

 - Have had an accident, or a near miss

 - Have a change to their working practices or environment

 To be truly effective, your refresher training policy should be based on a detailed assessment of your specific operation – including your processes and equipment, how and where it’s used, by whom and the associated risks.

-Remember: if you’re ever unsure of your training requirements, L117 is always a good place to start.
-Get in touch; we’ll be happy to talk it through.
+If you need any guidance on determining your training requirements, L117 is always a good place to start, or you can contact us for advice - we’ll be happy to talk it through.